enonic/lib-admin-ui/README.md

 Take a note, that you can also use aliases in Gradle, and `nIF` would be just enough to run `npmInstallForce`.

+## Dependencies

+Some code and configs are shared across the application.
+They are moved to the separate [repository](https://github.com/enonic/enonic-npm-modules) and published as npm packages.

+Common `.less` styles and mixins can be also found under [enonic-admin-artifacts](https://github.com/enonic/enonic-npm-modules/tree/master/packages/enonic-admin-artifacts).

 <!-- Links -->
 [travis-url]:    https://travis-ci.org/enonic/lib-admin-ui